reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 Staging files
 -------------

 Now that git "sees" the file, we need to let it know that we would like to also track it.
-In git this is called Staging.
+In git this is called **staging**.
 The git command for that is called :bash:`git add`.
 See how it works:

 .. code-block:: bash